reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 In this exercise we will introduce different ways how to automate workflows to increase productivity and reproducibility.

 We will be using a very small test dataset to illustrate the principle of what we want to do.
 The task is this: We want to combine the content of several files into a single file and convert all text in the combined file to lower case.
-The resulting file should be called ``lower.txt``.
-The data for this exercise is in ``additional-data/simple-workflow-example/input`` in the workshops repository.
+The resulting file should be called ``lower1.txt``.
+The data for this exercise is in ``additional-data/simple-workflow-example/input1`` in the workshops repository.

 First, let us prepare the working environment for today.
 Run these commands in your home directory: